-These road trip tips will keep everyone in the family happy and smiling.
 Our family has taken road trips all over the world.
 We’ve lived in our RV full time for 8 years and have taken our RV on road trips to Alaska, Florida, and almost everywhere in between.
 We also do car camping road trips to our favorite outdoor adventure destinations like Colorado, Hawaii, and California.
 We’ve even taken road trips through New Zealand, Bali, and a dozen countries in Europe.
-Needless to say, we have pretty much mastered the ability to road trip and to plan road trips.

 1. Clear Expectations Are The Secret to Success

-With that being said, just because it’s your dream to explore, don’t assume everyone else in your family is going to fall in love with it and vice versa.
-Yes, we all need a dose of adventure in our lives, but adventure can also be code word for hardship, uncomfortableness, and confronting fears.
+But don’t assume everyone else in your family is going to fall in love with road trips just because you do.
+Yes, we all need a dose of adventure in our lives, but adventure can also be a code word for hardship, uncomfortableness, and confronting fears.

 Road trips are huge bonding opportunities when done right and aligning your family’s desires with your values will make travel go much smoother.